Season 1, Episode 34

 Yeah.
 When someone is in congruence, what they’re saying, their facial features, their body language and their energy matches, that’s safe.
 That’s something that leads to intimacy.
 You want to be close to those kinds of people.
 If let’s get down and let’s do it, is not congruent because it’s not actually how you feel inside, then what is something?
 Now, go from the most, the tiniest thing that might feel pleasurable.

 For Jordan and I, our go-to is we bought a massage table and we use the hell out of that thing.
-At first, I was kind like, “This is an interesting business expense.”
+At first, I was kind of like, “This is an interesting business expense.”
 I was like, “Maybe we’ll use it.
 Maybe we won’t.
 Maybe it’ll just stay folded up and in the corner of the room.”
 We use it so much because it represents an entryway.
 You know what I mean?
 It represents a place to start.

 I might be feeling a little bit kind of high T, high test testosterone because I’ve been recording podcasts all day, making decisions for our business, on business meetings.
 I could have run around and let’s just say it’s not me running a business, say it’s a mom who is picking up kids and making sure dinner’s ready and getting the grocery shopping done and signing the papers and helping with homework, it’s very structured and high level.